 4. 2001 Maniacs: Eight college students traveling to Florida stumble into a remote town in Georgia where they are set upon by the residents who are out to avenge their deaths by Union troops over 100 years earlier during the Civil War.

-This movie is campy, corny, gory with some over-the-top murder scenes that could make even the most hardcore horror fan cringe.
+With leading Maniac Robert Englund, this movie is campy, corny, gory with some over-the-top murder scenes that could make even the most hardcore horror fan cringe.
 The settings and characters lend themselves very well to a sadistically themed haunt but may be too explicit for a haunt.

 3. Jaws: A Great White Shark decides to make the small beach resort town of Amity his private feeding grounds.
 This greatly frustrates the town police chief who wants to close the beaches to chase the shark away.
 He is thwarted in his efforts by the town’s mayor who finally relents when nothing else seems to work and the chief, a scientist, and an old fisherman with revenge on his mind take to the sea to kill the beast.